 The Loop Explained

-The article indicated that the smooth journey was more likely to be used when customers were searching for ways to make their lives easier, whereas the sticky journey was more likely to be relevant when customers were seeking excitement.
+The article indicated that the smooth journey was more likely to be used when customers were searching for ways to make their lives easier, and the sticky journey could be a more relevant conceptual model when customers were seeking excitement.
 The visual also indicated that the sticky journey examples were a group fitness service, a mobile augmented reality game and a geosocial dating app.

-These examples and visuals got me thinking, if the smooth journey model made more sense for banks and insurance companies, does it make sense to always use the sticky ‘quick spin’ approach for art galleries and heritage museums to attract new visitors to a big blockbuster exhibit, or does it make sense to be more deliberate in attracting, retaining and growing audiences and consumers for GLAM organizations?
+These examples and visuals got me thinking, if the smooth journey model made more sense for banks and insurance companies, does it make sense for us to think about the sticky ‘quick spin’ approach for art galleries and heritage museums to attract new visitors to a big blockbuster exhibit, or does it make sense to be more deliberate in attracting, retaining and growing audiences and consumers for GLAM organizations?

 Your Website & E-Commerce Tools Provide the Core